Kurtisho/Memory_Game/README.md

 ## Interests

-The reason why I chose to design a memory game was because this was the game I grew up with.
-My cousins and I loved playing this game because we would always like to challenge each other to see who could have the most pairs in a full deck.
+The reason why I chose to design a memory game was because this was the game I grew up playing with.
+My cousins and I loved playing this game because we would always challenge each other to see who could have the most pairs in a full deck.
+With this game, we won't be competing to see who has the most pairs but rather who can achieve the fastest time.

 ## User Stories

 - As a user, I want to be able to play the game as long as i'd like
-- As a user, I want to be able to see the time spent per game after I quit (time added to list)
+- As a user, I want to be able to see the time spent per game after I quit
-- As a user, I want to create my own list of pairs and add them to the game
+- As a user, I want to create my own list of pairs and add them to the board panel
-- As a user, I want to rate the difficulty of the game (add for each attempt future)
+- As a user, I want to rate the difficulty of the game
+- As a user, I want to clearly see my previous attempts (keep only for console?)